Cut-Set Bounds on Network Information Flow: Comparison

-\begin{IEEEproof} The theorem follows from Theorem~\ref{thm:DomSubPsi} and the fact that the information dominance bound (Theorem~\ref{thm:IDbound}) and the functional dependence bound for independent sources (Theorem~\ref{thm:mainresult2}), apart from characterization of $\Dom(\cdot)$ and $\psi(\cdot)$, use the same arguments. \end{IEEEproof}
+The corollary follows from Corollary~\ref{thm:DomSubPsi} and the fact that the information dominance bound (Theorem~\ref{thm:IDbound}) and the functional dependence bound for independent sources (Theorem~\ref{thm:mainresult2}), apart from characterization of $\Dom(\cdot)$ and $\psi(\cdot)$, use the same arguments.